 And, of course you need to add the chocolate chips.
 I like to use dark chocolate in this recipe.

 This is where you need to line a pan with parchment, or wax paper (or aluminum foil if you’re out, like we were.)
 Roll the mixture out and flatten with the back of a spoon sprayed with cooking spray – or you can use another piece of wax paper on top and press down with your hands.

-Freeze for an hour and then you can pull out from the pan and cut into long bars.
+Freeze the chocolate chip energy bars for an hour and then you can pull out from the pan and cut into long bars.
 You can also cut into bite-sized pieces if you want more of per batch.